 Next, I will introduce the tips for drying vegetables in the sun.
-If it doesn’t work, mold will grow, so I’ll show you how to dry it in the sun.
+If you don’t know, there is a risk tht mold will grow, so I’ll show you how to dry it in the sun.

-The best season for drying vegetables is in the dry, sunny, breezy season.
+The best season for drying vegetables outside is when you can get constantly the dry, sunny, and breezy weather.

-Humidity is the natural enemy for sun-drying food, check the weather forecast before starting.
+Humidity is the natural enemy of sun-drying food.

 To succeed to make sun-dried food, you need…

 so if you live in a hot and humid climate area throughout the year, there are more risks to grow mold and mildew.

 Better use a kitchen oven or a food dehydrator.